seungjeh39/MS-UnconsciousBiasDetection/README.md

 we are focusing more on developing models and getting the system working locally.

 After running app.py, go to http://127.0.0.1:5010/ to view the system.

+## CI/CD

+For continuous development/adding to the system, go to the "contributing.md" file and read the details within there.

+## Thanks and I hope you enjoy detecting bias in syllabi!!